talkowski-lab/SV-Adjudicator/02_evidence_assessment/README.md

 variant calls.

 ## Required matrics
-To assess the evidence for potential SVs, there are 3 matrics requred as input:
+To assess the evidence for potential SVs, there are three matrics requred as input:
 * `Matrics.binCov.bed.gz` and `Matrics.binCov.median`
 * `Matrics.pe.sorted.txt.gz`
 * `Matrics.sr.sorted.txt.gz`

 All matrics should have been properlly bgziped and tabix indexed.
 Refer to each subdirectory for details of how these matrics are created and applied to the analysis.

-##Quick process through snakemake
+## Quick process through snakemake
 Each evidence can be processed individually by running *snakemake* under each sub-directory, e.g.:
 ```
 cd 02a_rdtest